DavidMurrayP2P/PhotonPowerZero/USERDOCS.md

 Internet connection working

 Turn off your Pi by removing the USB Power.
 Now remove the USB cable from your desk; I want to prevent you from powering your Pi through this again.
+You must NEVER power your Raspberry Pi through that USB port while the Photon Power Zero board is attached.

 ## Physically Install the Photon Power Zero on the Rasberry Pi